 The accompanying unaudited condensed consolidated financial statements of General Cable Corporation and Subsidiaries ("General Cable" or the "Company") have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
 In the opinion of management, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation have been included.
 Results of operations for the three fiscal months ended March 29, 2013 are not necessarily indicative of results that may be expected for the full year.
 The December 31, 2012 condensed consolidated balance sheet amounts are derived from the audited financial statements.
-These financial statements should be read in conjunction with the audited financial statements and notes thereto in General Cable's 2012 Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 1, 2013.
+These financial statements should be read in conjunction with the audited financial statements and notes thereto in General Cable's 2012 Amended No. 1 on its Annual Report on Form 10-K/A filed with the Securities and Exchange Commission on January 21, 2014 ("2012 Amended Annual Report on Form 10-K/A").
 The Company's fiscal quarters consist of 13-week periods ending on the Friday nearest to the end of the calendar months of March, June and September.